AEL-S/EyeExercise/README.md

 # EyeExercise
 This assigment was completed for the MIT xPro Fullstack Development with MERN certificate program.
-Javascript, CSS, and HTML are combined to create an interactive page where the eyes follow the mouse around the page.
+A Javascript onmousemove event, CSS, and HTML are combined to create an interactive page where the eyes follow the mouse around the page.

 <img src="Eyes1.png" alt="Photo of Eyes project background" title="Eyes Background">
 <img src="Eyes2.png" alt="Photo of Eyes project - looking up and left" title="Eyes">